tanguybernard/computer-science-knowledge/cloud/aws/security.md

 __Policies__ describe permissions that you can attach to users or groups.

+IAM policies provide you with the flexibility to customize users’ levels of access to resources.
+For instance, you can allow users to access all the Amazon S3 buckets in your AWS account or only a specific bucket.

 ### IAM groups

 An IAM group is a collection of IAM users.
 When you assign an IAM policy to a group, all users in the group are granted permissions specified by the policy.